kubernetes-retired/kubefed/docs/userguide.md

 Now you're ready to deploy federation v2 using the existing YAML config.
-This config creates the `federation-system` namespace, RBAC resources, all the CRDs supported, along with the service and statefulset for the federation-controller-manager.
+This config creates the `federation-system` namespace, RBAC resources, all the CRDs supported, along with the service and deployment for the federation-controller-manager.

 ```bash